The following list is a compilation of the most common questions we receive from prospective members, from all over the world.

 For the companies that have opted in OIN 2.0 and make more than $10 million USD in revenue, there is an annual obligation to make a OIN 2.0 Participation Fee payment.
 Please see the Q&A on “How much will OIN 2.0 cost?” for more information.

-Ownership of patents is not a requirement to participate in the OIN licensee community and enjoy its benefits.
+Ownership of patents is not a requirement to participate in the OIN Licensee Community and enjoy its benefits.
 OIN welcomes all organizations to join OIN, as this helps reinforce the community norm of keeping core Linux and adjacent Open Source technologies protected from patent litigation.

 As was announced on January 27, 2026, the Linux System contains 5,181 packages from a broad spectrum of organizations and groups representing a large share of the body of existing, de-facto standard Open Source projects.